mstocco/mariostoc.co/content/traininglog/20220206-ironman2022-29weeksout.md

 ### NOTES
 Total Time: **61 Minutes** &nbsp; Swim: **2400m**

-My right ankle is pretty lit up this morning; it's not happy bearing my full weight.
+My **right ankle** is pretty lit up this morning; it's not happy bearing my full weight.

-I got kitted up for the forecasted rain that didn't fall.
+After a banana, I got kitted up for the forecasted rain that didn't fall.
 Steady to sweaty push on the 11 minute ride to the pool (Rocky Mountain).
 I was warmed up before getting into the water.

 In the water, I noticed on the first 200m that my lats were tired.
 I am pretty sure that is a _"good thing&trade;"_.

-When the 0615 swim club squeezed everyone into remaining lanes, things got pretty congested.
+When the 0615 swim club squeezed everyone into remaining lanes, things got pretty **congested**.
 Normally, it doesn't take long for the reduced lanes to shake out into their respective abilities but this morning was different.
 It was hard to leave on time during the 24x50m set and I had to find a balance between being assertive and understanding that it wasn't that long ago that I was the guy being crawled over.

 Keeping it real though, the swim club in the next lane were swimming with one arm at my 1500m effort.

+Easy pedal home as I was hungry and my legs were done.

 <!---->
 ## TUESDAY FEB 8